cyberark/ansible-role-conjur/README.md

 ## "summon_conjur" module

 The Conjur Module provides a mechanism for using a remote node’s identity to retrieve secrets that have been explicitly granted to it.
-As Ansible modules run in the remote host, the identity that will be used for retrieving the secrets will be of that remote host.
+As Ansible modules run in the remote host, the identity used for retrieving secrets is that of the remote host.
 This approach reduces the administrative power of the Ansible host and prevents it from becoming a high value target.

 Moving secret retrieval to the node provides a maximum level of security.
 This approach reduces the security risk by